NokScoot: Fleet

 NokScoot solely operated the Boeing 777-200ER, which were all obtained from Scoot's parent, Singapore Airlines.
 The first aircraft joined the fleet in November 2014.
 The airline's livery was a hybrid between its parent airlines Scoot and Nok Air.
-At the time of liquidation, the NokScoot fleet consisted of the following aircraft:
+At the time of liquidation, NokScoot operated the following aircraft:

 Cabin

 NokScoot's aircraft were operated in a two-class configuration, Scoot Plus and Economy.

 Scoot Plus

 There are 24 Scoot Plus seats in the airline's Boeing 777s.
 These seats are not lie-flat; the backs recline 8 in and have a pitch of 38 in.
 Each seat is 21.7 in wide and has a footrest and in-arm trays that can be unfolded partially or fully.
 Similar to its parent airline Scoot, all Scoot Plus seats have in-seat power, while the airfare includes complimentary meals and a checked luggage allowance of 30 kg.

 Economy

 There are 391 Economy seats, arranged to provide three different levels of comfort.
 Standard Economy seats have a pitch of 31 in; Super seats have a pitch of 35 in; and S-t-r-e-t-c-h seats, located at the front of each section of the economy cabin, have a pitch of 36 in.
 As these are bulkhead and exit row seats, there are no seats in front of them to recline back to invade their space, giving them the most legroom in the Economy cabin.
 Passengers in Standard Economy may reserve seats for a fee, while the fares for Super seats are higher than for Standard Economy seats; passengers choosing S-t-r-e-t-c-h seats will have to pay more compared to the Super Seats.
 Passengers have to pay for meals in economy, either pre-paid or buy-on board.
 Passengers must also pay for any checked luggage.